oneubauer/workwithme-guide/README.md

 ### Thinking and Decision Making:

 - I'm a "slow thinker" and like to have time to digest information and discuss options with others.
 I can make snap decisions, but I'm always a little wary of them.
-On the flipside, I do usual come to a point where I realize that there might be no right answer and I just have to choose the least-bad option.
+On the flipside, I do usually arrive at a point where I realize that there might be no right answer and I just have to choose the least-bad option.
 - I require clear direction, a desired outcome, and some parameters and constraints to do great work.

 ### Collaboration:

 - I value an environment where people feel free to ask simple questions that may seem obvious to some.
 I find it's very good to strip away assumptions and free people from anxiety around being in the dark or unclear about things.
 - I love the freedom to put forth a potentially bad idea.
 I've seen so-called Bad Ideas turn out to work, in some form.
-Either way, they can sometimes egenrate a productive conversation and engage a team.
+Either way, they can sometimes generate a productive conversation and engage a team.
 - Please provide feedback directly, respectfully, and constructively to help me improve.
-I'm extremely self-critical, so it's likely I will be blindsinded by something you've noticed that I need help with.
+I'm extremely self-critical, so it's likely I won't be completely blindsinded by something you've noticed that I need help with.
 If you have a perspective and/or suggestions to help me progress, that's always welcome.

 ### What to Avoid: